Sensiblemnd/lloveras-dev-blog/_posts/trade-the-stack.md

 Share my dev stack is a platform for developers to discover tools and technologies for building software.

 This platform is designed to make exploring web development tools exciting and fun.
 Dive into a vibrant collection of trading cards, each representing a key technology in modern web development.
-From frameworks and testing libraries to build tools and utilities, thes cards provide a creative way to discover the technologies that drive the web.
+From frameworks and testing libraries to build tools and utilities, these cards provide a creative way to discover the technologies that drive the web.
 Whether you're a beginner or an experienced developer, there's something here for everyone to enjoy.